020 88309782

 2. Original Pine Boards

-Not likely to produce squeaking - pine is a soft porous wood, which shrinks with the age - not a common source for squeaky issues.
+Not likely to produce squeaking - pine is a soft porous wood, which shrinks with age - not a common source for squeaky issues.

 3. Solid Wood Floor Installation

-If the floors were glued down by the floor fitters, most likely it was done over chipboard and as mentioned unsecure chipboard panels are a common source of squeaking noise.
+If the floors were glued down by the floor fitters, most likely it was done over chipboard and as mentioned unsecured chipboard panels are a common source of squeaking noise.
 Due to the strong bonding between floors & subfloors, removing the floors with such installation would mean relaying or repairing the subfloors and new flooring to be installed.

-If the floors were laid by glueing into the tongue & groove by the floor fitters, this will be wrong but would mean the floors can be removed without damaging the subfloor.
+If the floors were laid by glueing into the tongue & groove by the floor fitters, this would be wrong but would mean the floors can be removed without damaging the subfloor.
 In this case, some of the existing floors can be preserved and reused on new wood floor installation and the subfloor will be preserved.

 Hope that helps.